DIY, craft, materials, and such / Household and DIY substances

 It is central to linoleum.

-Boiled linseed oil is a variant that oxidizes / polymerizes / hardens faster(verify) than raw linseed oil.
+Boiled linseed oil is a variant that oxidizes / polymerizes / hardens more, and faster(verify) than raw linseed oil.

 It's a chemical change, not just a temperature one.
-(The name comes from an old process of boiling it, with lead oxide.
+(The name comes from an old process of boiling it together with lead oxide.
 There are better processes now.)

 Boiled linseed oil is useful for wood you put outside, because it's thin enough to impregnate it.